tastyigniter/TastyIgniter/README.md

 2. Spreading the word about TastyIgniter.
 3. Becoming a sponsor by donating funds (see below).

+### Additional Setup Note

+If you are running TastyIgniter for the first time, ensure that:
+- Your PHP version meets the minimum requirements.
+- All necessary PHP extensions (intl, mbstring, openssl) are enabled.
+- You have created a database and updated the `.env` file accordingly.

+This small checklist helps new developers avoid common installation issues.

 ## Sponsors
 Become a sponsor and get your logo on our README on Github with a link to your site.